--> Sayadasite: SPEAKING SKILLS

 You have many decision-making examples in daily life such as:

-Deciding What To Wear
+Deciding What to Wear

-Deciding What To Eat For Lunch
+Deciding What to Eat For Lunch

-Choosing Which Book To Read
+Choosing Which Book to Read

 Deciding What Task To Do Next